Jack the Ripper (1976)

 The Film

 Franco's direction solid is but unspectacular with nothing particularly distinguishing.
-All that keeps the film from being a complete bore is the impressive set design and constumes that do create a very dark and realistic looking atmosphere.
+All that keeps the film from being a complete bore is the impressive set design and costumes that do create a very dark and realistic looking atmosphere.
 Dietrich's top composer Walter Baumgartner provides a light but largely unnoticed score with a nice nightclub act.
-The gore effects look pretty poor and there is an obviously post-production inserted stabbing shot during one of the murder scenes.
+The gore effects look pretty poor and there is an obviously post-production inserted stabbing shot during one of the murder scenes that looks completely out of place.

 Like his earlier collaborator, Harry Alan Towers, Erwin C. Dietrich was able to supply Franco with sufficient budget to secure some top name actors - in this case, legendary German actor Klaus Kinski who Franco personally insisted on for the role.
 Famed for his wild over-the-top performances, Kinski gives a very repressed performance for the most part, but with some impressive anger as he kills his victims.
-The rest of the cast are unremarkable, but watch out for frequent supporting actor Herbert Fux with more screentime than usual and Franco's favourite, Lina Romay, in a brief appearance as a doomed prostitute.
+The rest of the cast are unremarkable although there are a couple of familiar faces - regular German character actor Herbert Fux has more screentime than usual and Franco's favourite, Lina Romay makes a brief appearance as a doomed prostitute.

-Ultimately, despite being a pet project of both Franco and Kinski for several years, Jack the Ripper is an unremarkable film with little to recommend it.
-The storyline doesn't go anywhere fast and misses a load of opportunities for excitement, wasting a good Kinski performance.
-Set design is good and realistic, while the direction and editing are notably average.
-Franco/Dietrich era fans, and Kinski completists might enjoy this film, but it is not recommended.
+Despite being a pet project of both Franco and Kinski for several years, Jack the Ripper is an unremarkable film with little to recommend it.
+The storyline doesn't go anywhere fast and misses a lot of opportunities, wasting a good Kinski performance in the process.
+The direction and editing are pedestrian, only the impressive set designs gives anything worth discussing.
+Franco/Dietrich era fans and Kinski completists might enjoy this film, but it is not recommended.

 In Brief